12 Tips on How to Effectively Communicate Culture in the Workplace

 Stronger Employee Engagement

-Effective communication fosters a sense of belonging and motivation.
+Apart from anything else, effective communication fosters a sense of belonging and motivation.
 It is also key to driving engagement.
-Close to half (45%) of leaders cited in the Axios HQ report say it results in better employee engagement

 Employee Experience